 In accordance with the terms of its contract with AHCCCS, Bridgeway is required to post performance bonds equal to 80% of the first monthly payment to Bridgeway each fiscal year based on gross capitation payments, as specified in the contract.
 The amount of the bonds is subject to adjustment as certain conditions change and its method of calculation is specified in the contract.
 The performance bonds must be maintained to guarantee payment of Bridgeway's obligations under the contract.
-The total AHCCCS performance bond requirement for 2016 was met through the annual purchase of a surety bond in the amount of \$14,000,000.
-To meet AHCCCS requirements for Medicare plans, Bridgeway purchased and posted a performance bond in the amount of \$2,000,000 for 2016 for the Medicare Advantage plan.
+The total AHCCCS performance bond requirement was met through the annual purchase of a surety bond in the amount of \$14,000,000 for 2017 and 2016.
+The total AHCCCS performance bond requirement for the run-out period through September 30, 2018 was met through the purchase of a surety bond in the amount of \$14,000,000.
+To meet AHCCCS requirements for Medicare plans, Bridgeway purchased and posted a performance bond in the amount of \$2,000,000 for 2017 and 2016 for the Medicare Advantage plan.
+To meet AHCCCS requirements for Medicare plans, Bridgeway purchased and posted a performance bond in the amount of \$2,000,000 for 2017 and 2016 for the Medicare Advantage plan.